JLanzuisi/Jack-SB/README.md

 The `Main.tex` file is the main file for the pdf and the one targeted by `latexmk`.
-The `out` directory contains the output of running LaTeX, including the pdf file, and also the output of pandoc (the epub).
+The `out` directory contains the output of running LaTeX, including the pdf file, and also the epub.
 The `preamble.tex` file holds the TeX preamble: packages, classes, custom command, etc. The book uses the KOMA-Script book class.